1925 serum run to Nome: Problem solving

 At the January 24 meeting of the board of health, superintendent Mark Summers of the Hammon Consolidated Gold Fields proposed a dogsled relay using two fast teams.
 One would start at Nenana, Alaska, the closest railhead on the Alaska Railroad, and the other at Nome, and they would meet roughly halfway in the town of Nulato.
 The trip from Nulato to Nome normally took 30 days.
 Curtis Welch estimated that the serum would last only six days under the brutal conditions of the trail.

 Summers's employee, the Norwegian sled dog trainer and musher Leonhard Seppala, was chosen for the 630-mile (1,014 km) round trip from Nome to Nulato and back.
 He had previously made the run in a record-breaking four days, won the All-Alaska Sweepstakes three times, and had become famous for his athletic ability and rapport with his Siberian huskies.
 His lead dog, the 12-year-old Togo, was equally famous for his leadership, intelligence, and ability to sense danger.

 Maynard proposed flying the antitoxin by plane.
 In 1925, planes were a relatively new technology, and Alaska's harsh winter weather made them unreliable.
 Several test flights had been conducted the previous year between Fairbanks and McGrath, Alaska, to determine how well a reliable aircraft could handle the winter conditions.
 The longest test flight flew a distance of only 260 mi, a little under half the necessary distance between Nenana and Nome.

-Furthermore, the only planes operating in Alaska in 1925 were three vintage biplanes, which had been dismantled for the winter; their open cockpits and water-cooled engines would make these planes unfit for the trip as well.
+The only planes operating in Alaska in 1925 were three vintage biplanes, which had been dismantled for the winter.
+Their open cockpits and water-cooled engines would make these planes unfit for the trip as well.
 Although it was potentially quicker, the proposal to deliver the antitoxin by flight was rejected by the board of health.
 Instead, they voted unanimously for the dogsled relay.
 Seppala was notified that evening and immediately began preparations for the trip.